chromium/chromium/docs/security/shepherd.md

       Googlers can look at
       [the V8 security bug triage instructions](https://goto.google.com/v8-security-issue-triage-how-to)
       for lists of component owners, but this shouldn't normally be necessary.
 * **V8 Sandbox bypasses**.
-The V8 Sandbox is still under development, but V8
-  has begun accepting bypass submissions as low-severity security bugs with specific submission rules.
-That being said, Chrome Shepherds are not expected to fully triage these reports.
+The V8 Sandbox is still under development, however V8 sandbox bypasses, both VRP and ClusterFuzz reported, should be handled as security bugs.
+That being said, Chrome Security Shepherds are not expected to to fully triage these reports.
 You do not need to submit the sandbox bypasses to Clusterfuzz.
 If the report is clearly a V8 sandbox bypass, simply:
-    * Set a provisional severity of Low (S3).
+    * Set a provisional severity of Medium (S2).
+    * Set a provisional priority of P1.
     * Assign to the current [V8
       Sheriff](https://goto.google.com/current-v8-sheriff).
     * Apply the `Security_Impact-None` hotlist (hotlistID:5433277).